What are the symptoms of pregnancy?

 To perform a pregnancy ultrasound, you will be instructed to lie down on an examination table or bed.
 An ultrasound technician will apply a special gel to your abdomen and pelvic area.
 This gel is water-based, so it should not leave marks on your clothes or skin.
 This gel helps the sound waves to travel properly.

 Next, the technician will place a small wand, called a transducer, onto your belly.
 The technician will move the transducer to capture black and white images onto the ultrasound screen.
-He or she may also take measurements of the image on the screen.
+They may also take measurements of the image on the screen.
 The technician may ask you to move or to hold your breath while capturing images.

 A transvaginal ultrasound may be done to produce a clearer image.
 This is more likely to be used during the early stages of pregnancy, when capturing a clear image may be more difficult.
 For this test, a small ultrasound probe will be inserted into the vagina.
 The probe will rest against the back of your vagina while the images are captured.